Doug Ford wanted to be in the room.

-He’s continued to use the taxpayer line, repeatedly taken credit for “saving” the city $1.1 billion during his and Rob Ford’s time a city hall, making it one of the pillars of his campaign, despite the fact that the figure has been proven to be false.
+He’s continued to use the taxpayer line, repeatedly taken credit for “saving” the city $1.1 billion during his and Rob Ford’s time a city hall, making it one of the pillars of his campaign, despite the fact that he wasn’t the mayor at the time, and the fact that the figure has been proven to be false.

 As city councillor, Ford had pushed for large corporations to take over public projects to pay for developments — he wanted a corporation to redevelop Toronto’s waterfront, for example, and build the world’s largest ferris wheel, which never materialized.
 He sought tiny ways to cut down the city’s expenses — like contracting out cleaning services — and offered to use his own money for public causes — he once offered to put up $50,000 to revitalize the city’s parks.